-Think of Cotija as the Parmesan of Mexican cheeses.
-Use it crumbled or grated to top off salads, soups, enchiladas, and tacos.
-Monterey Jack is a decent, although not as flavorful, substitute.
-Celebrate Cinco de Mayo with your hands wrapped around these fish tacos finished with the authentic tang of Cotija cheese.
+Think of cotija as the parmesan of Mexican cheeses.
+Use it crumbled or grated on top of salads, soups, enchiladas, tacos, and so much more!
+We recommend these flavorful Baja fish tacos as the perfect dish to showcase the authentic tang of cotija cheese. (via Babble)

 Asadero is another melting cheese and is used to make a popular Mexican version of fondue called fundido.
-Give Cinco de Mayo a flavorful twist by serving this wild mushroom queso fundido.
-You could also use other Mexican melting cheeses, like quesadilla or even mild cheddar.
+Give Cinco de Mayo a flavorful twist by serving this wild mushroom queso fundido. (via Rick Bayless)

-Queso fresco is tangy like goat cheese and makes a flavorful and creamy finishing cheese for all sorts of Mexican food.
-Many Mexican restaurants top beans with a sprinkling of queso fresco.
-Make this traditional chilaquiles recipe topped with queso fresco this Cinco de Mayo for a hearty breakfast — or even dinner!
+Queso fresco’s tangy flavor makes for a creamy finish for Mexican cuisine.
+Make this traditional chilaquiles recipe topped with queso fresco for a hearty breakfast, or dinner! (via Babble)